tsonny/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/_index.md

 ---
 title: "What is a Spinnaker Artifact?"
-linkTitle: "What is a Spinnaker Artifact?"
+linkTitle: "Spinnaker Artifacts"
 weight:
-description:
+description: A Spinnaker artifact is a named JSON object that refers to an external resource.
+Spinnaker supports a wide range of providers.
 ---

-A Spinnaker artifact is a named JSON object that refers to an external resource.

-Spinnaker supports a wide range of providers.
 An artifact can reference any of many different external resources, such as&#8230;

 * a Docker image
 * a file stored in GitHub